lsoares/domain-driven-arch-python/README.md

             {"name": "Jake Jackson", "email": "jake.jackson@fbi.gov"}
         ]
     ```
+4. Where did you write the error class and why?
-4. What does a port mean?
+5. What does a port mean?
 What does it contain?
 A port is an abstraction of a secondary repository. it contains its
    interface, DTOs (request/response models) and possible errors.
-5. What's the advantage of the `UserRepository` port?
+6. What's the advantage of the `UserRepository` port?
 What would you do to create and use an alternative
    to `UserRepositoryInMemory`?
 Abstracting the way we do User CRUD.
 We could create another implementation like
    UserRepoDatabase and inject it in main.py.
-6. Let's allow deleting a user.
+7. Let's allow deleting a user.
 Here's the test:
     ```python
     def test_delete_a_user():
         client = TestClient(WebApp(user_repository=UserRepositoryInMemory()))